yixuan/spectra/r-interface.md

 eigs(A2, k, opts = list(retvec = FALSE))  ## eigenvalues only
 </code></pre>

-rARPACK also works on sparse matrices:
+RSpectra also works on sparse matrices:

 <pre><code class="r">A1[sample(n^2, n^2 / 2)] = 0
 A3 = as(A1, "dgCMatrix")